 - 1. Any individual who identifies or witnesses behaviour or activity by a Member of Council ("Member"), which includes the Mayor, that they believe contravenes the Rules of the Code of Conduct may seek to address the prohibited behaviour or activity in the following way: - a) contact the Member directly to advise that the behaviour or activity appears to contravene the Code of Conduct, identifying the specific provision(s) of the Code of Conduct that may have been contravened, in an attempt to settle or resolve the matter; - b) ask the Integrity Commissioner to assist in informal discussion of the alleged complaint with the Member in an attempt to settle or resolve the matter; - c) if applicable: - i) confirm to the Member that their response is satisfactory, or - ii) advise the Member that their response is unsatisfactory; or - d) consider the need to pursue the matter in accordance with the Formal Complaint Procedure set out in Part B of these Procedures, or in accordance with any other applicable judicial or quasi-judicial process or complaint procedure. - 2.
 Individuals are encouraged to pursue the Informal Complaint Procedure as the first means of remedying behaviour or activity of a Member that they believe violates the Code of Conduct. - 3.
-With the consent of both the complaining individual and the Member, the Integrity Commissioner may participate in any informal complaint resolution process.
-The parties involved are encouraged to take advantage of the Integrity Commissioner's potential role as a mediator/conciliator of issues relating to a complaint. - 4.
+The Integrity Commissioner may at any time after receiving a formal complaint attempt to resolve the complaint through an informal complaint resolution process.
+The Integrity Commissioner may act as a mediator/conciliator of issues relating to a complaint. - 4.
 The Integrity Commissioner has the discretion to withdraw from any informal complaint resolution process at any time. - 5.
-Any participation by the Integrity Commissioner in an informal complaint resolution process will not preclude the Integrity Commissioner from undertaking a formal investigation of the same matter pursuant to the Formal Complaint Procedure set out in Part B of these Procedures. - 6.
+Any participation by the Integrity Commissioner in an informal complaint resolution process shall not preclude the Integrity Commissioner from undertaking a formal investigation of the same matter pursuant to the Formal Complaint Procedure set out in Part B of these Procedures. - 6.
 The Informal Complaint Process is not a precondition or a prerequisite to pursuing the Formal Complaint Procedure. - 7.
+The sections relating to confidentiality and public disclosure contained in Part B Formal Complaints sections 19-30 apply with necessary modification to Part A Informal Complaint Procedure.

-The Integrity Commissioner may include anonymized information about informal complaints in the Annual Report the Integrity Commissioner provides to Council.
+8. The Integrity Commissioner may include anonymized information about informal complaints in the Annual Report the Integrity Commissioner provides to Council.